wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

     ![oidc-backchannel-logout-issuer-name]({{base_path}}/assets/img/guides/oidc-backchannel-logout-issuer-name.png)

     !!! note
-        The issuer name of the identity provider registered in the primary identity server should be same as the **Identity Provider Entity ID** of the resident IdP in the federated IdP (WSO2 IS 2).
+        The issuer name of the identity provider registered in the primary IdP should be the same as the **Identity Provider Entity ID** of the resident IdP configuration in the federated IdP (WSO2 IS 2).
 Go to **Identity Providers > Resident > Inbound Authentication Configuration > OAuth2/OpenID Connect Configuration** in the federated IdP to find this value.

-7. Go to **Federated Authenticators**, expand **OAuth2/OpenID Connect Configuration** and enter the following values:
+7. Go to **Federated Authenticators**, expand **OAuth2/OpenID Connect Configuration**, and enter the following values:

     <table>
       <tr>